"Real Vampires" Revisited

 However, a prolonged, or very involved, relationship with a vampire can put a severe strain on the emotional and psychic energy systems of an ordinary person.
 Folklore suggests that victims of a vampire become vampires themselves.
 In reality, people who have been seriously "drained" -- that is, have had their own energy pulled off balance into a deficit -- also become psychic vortices which pull life force away from other living things.
 However, they are never as powerful as a true vampire, and unlike vampires, quickly recover and stabilize.
 True vampires are born the way they are -- no one can be "turned into a vampire."
 However, years of energy depletion can lead to health problems ranging from depression and malaise to a suppressed immune system and susceptibility to serious illnesses.
 Most people will break off the relationship before it gets that far.

-The remainder of the article all stands as written, with the caveat that it applies to Energy Mediums and Gwaetgar, not to Sanguinarians.
+The remainder of the article all stands as written, with the caveat that it applies to Energy Mediums and True Vampires, not to Sanguinarians.

-After the article went online, I received a number of letters over time from people who wanted to explain to me what I was "really" writing about, or to ask me "if I had thought about" the similarities between my descriptions and something else.
+In the years after the article went online, I received a number of letters from people who wanted to explain to me what I was "really" writing about, or to ask me "if I had thought about" the similarities between my descriptions and something else.
 Some of these writers seemed to assume (even the ones who didn't actually say so) that I was just an emo teenager "who read too much Anne Rice."
-It has been suggested to me that the characteristics I describe could also apply to humans diagnosed with Bi-Polar Disorder, Borderline Personality Disorder, Narcissistic Personality Disorder, typical adolescence at the upper end of the emotional bell curve, and even, according to one therapist, "teenaged sex offenders."
-These suggestions are not unreasonable, but there are differences.
+These writers suggested that the characteristics I describe could also apply to humans diagnosed with Bi-Polar Disorder, Borderline Personality Disorder, Narcissistic Personality Disorder, typical adolescence at the upper end of the emotional bell curve, and even, according to one therapist, "teenaged sex offenders."
+These theories are not unreasonable, but there are differences.

-- Adolescent emotionalism: The characteristics I discuss apply to adults.
+The characteristics I discuss apply to adults.
 Children and adolescents are still changing too much both physically and neurologically for any "diagnosis" to be considered final, in my opinion.
-Many people under the age of 18 self-identify as vampiric people (typically as "psi-vamps") and seek out information from the Vampiric Community.
-I am happy to listen and talk to them, and my website is deliberately designed to be "minor friendly"--no disclaimers, age verifications or "adult" graphics and content.
-But I have observed that the vast majority of young self-identified vampiric people evolve out of this self-identification and move on within a couple of years.
+Many people under the age of 18 self-identify as vampires (typically as "psi-vamps") and seek out information from the Vampire Community.
+I am happy to listen and talk to them, and my website is deliberately designed to be "young person friendly"--no disclaimers, age verifications or "adult" graphics and content.
+But I have observed that the vast majority of young self-identified Vampire-Identified People evolve out of this self-identification and move on within a couple of years.
 It's simply one of many identities that they explore.
-True vampiric adults seem intense, not immature, and their personalities have a certain quality to them which is unique.
+Vampire-Identified adults seem intense, not immature, and their personalities have a certain quality to them which is unique.

-- Bi-Polar Disorder: Bi-polar disorder is a very serious condition.
-Vampiric people at their worst do not display either the depth of depression, or the crippling manic episodes with elements of obsession that can be typical of Bi-Polar patients.
-The problems faced by unaware vampiric people are primarily social.
+Bi-polar disorder is a very serious condition.
+Vampire-Identified People at their worst do not display either the depth of depression or the crippling manic episodes with elements of obsession that can be typical of Bi-Polar patients.
+The problems faced by unaware Vampire-Identified People are primarily social.
 They are capable of listening to the feedback of others, examining their own behavior and making changes in themselves through their own volition.
 They just need to be sufficiently motivated to do so.
 Bi-Polar Disorder is not so simply managed.
 Most Bi-Polar patients require medication in order to function on a daily level.
-A vampiric person can even out his or her internal state through self-awareness, meditation, and training.
+A Vampire-Identified Person can even out his or her internal state through self-awareness, meditation, and training.
 Bi-Polar patients cannot, except in very rare anecdotal cases, trust these methods.
-Unmedicated Bi-Polar patients are at a high risk of suicide and should not, under any circumstances, abandon their treatment plan on the theory that they might really be vampiric people.
+Unmedicated Bi-Polar patients are at a high risk of suicide and should not, under any circumstances, abandon their treatment plan on the theory that they might really be Vampire-Identified People.

 For more information about mental health disorders, see